timdeschryver/ngrx-tslint-rules/README.md

 ### Manual install with npm or yarn

-First install `ngrx-tslint-rules` as a dependency with the following command
+First install `ngrx-tslint-rules` as a dependency with the following command.

 ```bash
 npm install ngrx-tslint-rules --save-dev
 ```

-Next, add `ngrx-tslint-rules` to your `tslint.json` file
+Next, add `ngrx-tslint-rules` to your `tslint.json` file, and the rules to the `rules` config.

 ```json
 {